marcinkuzminski/rhodecode/README.txt

 This software is still in beta mode.
 I don't guarantee that it'll work.
 I started this project since i was tired of sad looks, and zero controll over our company regular hgwebdir.

+== INSTALATION
+run dbmanage.py from pylons_app/lib it should create all needed table and an admin account, Edit file repositories.config and change the path for you mercurial repositories, remember about permissions.